Synthetixio/synthetix/docs/contracts/FeePool.md

 This uses [`_effectiveDebtRatioForPeriod`](#_effectiveDebtRatioForPeriod), where the start index and ownership percentage are computed with [`FeePoolState.applicableIssuanceData`](FeePoolState.md#applicableissuancedata), and the end index is one before the beginnging of the next period.
 Hence this function disallows querying the debt for the current period.

 In principle a future version could support the current fee period by using the last debt ledger entry as the end index.

-!!!
-Bug "Todo: Investigate the consequences of an old start index"
-    If the start index occurs earlier than the beginning of several fee periods, then can the debt ratio computations not correspond to overlapping periods?

 !!! caution "Potentially Misleading Comment"
     The following lines could be read to imply that each period's debt index begins at zero.